Inside the Casey Anthony Trial: Experts’ Testimony and Unanswered Questions

-It is a matter of record that our software NetAnalysis (v1.37) was used during the initial examination of this data, and then at a later stage another tool was used.
-This is, of course, good forensic practice and is often referred to as “dual tool verification”.
+It is a matter of record that our software NetAnalysis® (v1.37) was used during the initial examination of this data, and then at a later stage another tool was used.
+This is referred to as “dual tool verification”.

 Discrepancies between Forensic Tools

 During testimony, the defence picked up on the fact that there were some major differences in the results produced by both tools.
 The defence assertion was that the initial results produced by NetAnalysis® were in fact correct, and that the results from the second tool were flawed.
 This was discussed at some lengths in the video testimony on 1st July 2011 when the forensic examiner was questioned regarding the differences.

 According to CNN, Jose Baez, the lead counsel for the defence said: